 Whether to apply an SEM adjustment to one or more of the CSET examinations is a policy decision for the Commission's consideration.
 Staff notes that it is typical when new assessments are introduced, particularly those that measure new content material, for initial passing rates to begin low and rise over time.
-Staff recommends that the Commission discuss the various options presented in this item for SEM adjustment and set the passing score for each subtest at the panel-recommended passing score standard with whichever SEM adjustment, if any, the Commission feels is most appropriate.
-Because these are expected to be low-incidence exams and due to the low number of participants in these initial standard setting workshops, staff recommends that the Commission direct staff to work with our examinations contractor to conduct additional standard setting workshops after a full year of test administration and return to the Commission with a new passing standard recommendation based on the additional information available at that time.
+Staff recommends that the Commission discuss the various options presented in this item for SEM adjustment and set the passing score at the panel-recommended passing score standard with whichever SEM adjustment, if any, the Commission feels is most appropriate.